Mayors ask Washington for help with virus

 Mayors from around the country are asking Congress and the federal government for help in dealing with the coronavirus and the measures implemented to slow the spread of the disease.

-WASHINGTON — Mayors said Tuesday they have told Congress and the White House that coronavirus is “blowing massive holes in our budgets,” and asked the federal government for immediate help.
+WASHINGTON — Mayors said Tuesday they have told Congress and the White House that the coronavirus is “blowing massive holes in our budgets,” and they have asked the federal government for immediate help.

-That request came in a conference call just days after state governors also warned that budget shortfall could force massive furloughs and a loss of services.
+That request came in a conference call just days after state governors also warned that budget shortfalls could force massive furloughs and a loss of services.

-Nevada Gov. Steve Sisolak, as well as mayors from Las Vegas, Reno and Henderson, have called for federal assistance for states and cities as local officials weigh furloughs and layoffs after huge expenditures to initially fight the coronavirus.
+Nevada Gov. Steve Sisolak, as well as mayors from Las Vegas, Reno and Henderson, have called for federal assistance for states and cities as local officials weigh furloughs and layoffs after huge expenditures to fight COVID-19.

 “Our cities are hurting right now,” said Mayor Greg Fischer of Louisville, Kentucky.